Key Takeaways

 - Pre-workout performance: 1,000-2,000 mg taken 30-60 minutes before exercise with water

-- Evening relaxation: 500-1,000 mg with dinner may support calm, restful sleep
+- Evening relaxation: 500-1,000 mg with dinner may fit into evening wind-down routines

 Taurine is water-soluble and generally well-tolerated at research-backed dosing levels.
 Start with lower amounts and gradually adjust based on your individual response and wellness goals.